shreyas0201/Teardroid-phprat-andro/README.md

 - Kali linux
 - Ubuntu

-### Run control panel on deta.space
+### Run control panel on deta.space ( recommended for less technical users )
-- create an account in https://deta.space
-- open this url in the same window once your logged in https://deta.space/discovery/r/yz9prb9jw7ku6atg
-- click Install and onces install it complete click on canvas
+- To get started on https://deta.space, a powerful web application building platform, the first step is to create an account on their website.
+Once you have successfully signed up and logged in, follow these steps to access the Teardroid v4 control panel app:
-- it will take you to the home page click on HelloKitty app its you panel
+- In the same window, open the URL https://deta.space/discovery/r/yz9prb9jw7ku6atg.
+This link will take you to the HelloKitty app installation page.
-- it will show you cats picture at first add /v4 at the end of the url and you will be able to login into the panel
+- Click the "Install" button to begin the installation process.
+Wait for the installation to complete and then click on the "Canvas" button.
+- You will be taken to the deta.space homepage.
+Click on the HelloKitty app, which can be found in your panel.
+- Initially, the app will display pictures of cats.
+However, to access the app's login panel, simply add "/v4" to the end of the URL.

+By following these steps, you will be able to take full advantage of deta.space's powerful web application building tools and access the HelloKitty app's login panel.

-### Run control panel on your own server
+### Run control panel on your own server ( for advanced users )

 - Clone [Teardroidv4_api](https://github.com/ScRiPt1337/Teardroidv4_api) repo using the command below